 Calculating the costs of efficient care homes

+The electronic version of this report contains links to its accompanying datasheet.
 In order to make use of this facility, the Word and Excel files should be saved in the same folder on a PC running a Windows operating system.
 All of the parameters set in the toolkit spreadsheet may be varied, if desired, to test the effect on calculated fee levels.
 Note that the hyperlinks will no longer work if either of the file names are changed.
+The most reliable way to download these documents is to right click on the links and choose 'Save Target As...'.

 Please note: Neither The Policy Press nor the Joseph Rowntree Foundation can deal with enquiries relating to the functionality of the spreadsheet.
 Please refer to the full report for details of how to use the spreadsheet.

-Building on reports published in 2002 and 2004, this study refines and develops guidance to enable care commissioners to identify the reasonable costs that typical, efficient care home operators may incur, and the reasonable fees they may expect to receive.
-The study rejects an average cost approach, as this would include the costs of inefficient operators.
+Building on a report published in 2002, this study aimed to refine and develop guidance to enable care commissioners to identify the reasonable costs that a typical, efficient care home operator may expect to incur, using evidence-based benchmarks.
+The study specifically rejected an average cost approach on the grounds that average costs include the costs of inefficient operators.

 Establishing care home costs